nimedev/angular-es6/README.md

 jspm install && npm install
 ```

-This installs the angular, angular-material, ui-router and dependencies required for gulp tasks.
+This installs the angular, ui-router and dependencies required for gulp tasks.

 5) (Optional) Install DefinitelyTyped `tsd`.